CENTRAL ELECTRIC RAILFANS' ASSOCIATION

 Since 1938, Central Electric Railfans’ Association has presented programs, published books, and hosted fan trips.

-In 2023 CERA continued its successful online programs on Zoom, offering both “open-to-all” Zoom programs and programs marketed exclusively to members and prospective members.
-We also returned to our in-person programming at a new location and hosted a fan trip to the Fox River Trolley Museum and Illinois Railway Museum as part of our 85th Anniversary Weekend.
+In 2024 CERA continued its successful online programs on Zoom, offering both “open-to-all” Zoom programs and programs marketed exclusively to members and prospective members.
+We also returned to our in-person programming at a new location and hosted a fan trip to Milwaukee, Wisconsin.

 We very proudly edited, published and produced the critically received Transit in the Triangle, Volume 2 which was mailed to all of our 2019 Members.
 Our goal now is to get out two books in the next 16 months to 2020 and 2021 members!!